 If you've lived by the ocean, you know what red tide is.
 You get that a couple times during the year, red tide, they are the emission of dinoflagellates into the ocean that produce a reaction with the fish and kill the fish, you see thousands millions, miles of these dead fish, and sometimes you see the bacteria itself that turns red and floats on the surface, imagine a mega red tide that kills those creatures in the ocean?
 That's a possibility.

-"The sixth angel poured out his bowl on the great river Euphrates; and its water was dried up, so that the ways of the kings of the east might be prepared," that is Armageddon, an army of couple hundred million that march across.
+Verse 12; "The sixth angel poured out his bowl on the great river Euphrates; and its water was dried up, so that the ways of the kings of the east might be prepared."
+That is Armageddon, an army of couple hundred million that march across.

-In another words, God has done judgment, it's over.
-Those days have now ended, been cut short, and there were noises and thunderings, and lightnings, and a great earthquake.
-Such a mighty and great earthquake as has not occurred since men were on the earth.
-So this bowl completes the wrath of God and immediately proceeds the Second Coming of Jesus Christ.
+Verse 17; "And the seventh angel poured out his bowl into the air and a loud voice came out of the temple of heaven, from the throne, saying, It is done!"
+In another words, God has done judgment, it's over; those days have now ended, been cut short.
+"And there were noises and thunderings, and lightnings, and a great earthquake.
+Such a mighty and great earthquake as has not occurred since men were on the earth."
+So this bowl completes the wrath of God and immediately proceeds the second coming of Jesus Christ.
 That's the next event that takes place after this, as there is this massive gathering toward Armageddon.

 Remember Psalm 2, talks about the kings of the earth have gathered and the people have gathered against the Lord and against His Christ or anointed, saying, let us break their bands in thunder and then it says, "He who seats in the heavens shall laugh."
 Ha!
 Ho, ho, you think you are going to fight against Me.
-No, no, this isn't a battle.
-This is where Jesus takes over the earth, people aren't voting for Him, or not, it's where He takes over as the Ruler and the King.
-This is the Second Coming.
-This is the combination of all the hopes of all mankind of all ages.
+No, no, this isn't a battle; this is where Jesus takes over the earth, people aren't voting for Him or not, it's where He takes over as the Ruler and the King.
+This is the second coming; this is the culmination of all the hopes of all mankind of all ages.